 Dr. Scott Stripling is the Director of Excavations at Shiloh.
 Previously Stripling directed the excavations at Khirbet el-Maqatir from 2013-2016, served as Field Supervisor of the Tall el-Hammam Excavation Project in from 2005 to 2010, and as a supervisor of the Jerusalem Temple Mount Salvage Project in Jerusalem.
 His academic affiliation is with The Bible Seminary in Katy (Houston), Texas where he serves as the Provost.
 A native Texan with 36 years of experience serving professionally as a pastor, principal, and professor, Stripling began his career in college working in youth ministry, then worked in public education, then full-time professional ministry and Christian education, and then a combination of public and private education and ministry.
 Former Department Chair of Humanities at Wharton County Junior College, he has also taught at Houston Baptist University, Belhaven University, International Bible College, and Texas Southmost College/University of Brownsville.
 A popular speaker and author of The Trowel and the Truth, Somebody Call 9:11, and numerous other publications, Stripling has served on a variety of community, education and ministry Boards and organizations, currently serving on the Board of the Near East Archaeological Society.
 He and his wife, Janet, have four children and two grandchildren.

 Mrs. Suzanne Lattimer serves as a Field Archaeologist at Shiloh.
-She attended Bryan College in Dayton, TN and received her B.A. in Bible and Piano Performance, with a minor in Koine Greek.
-She went on to Trinity Evangelical Divinity School (TEDS) in Deerfield, Illinois and received her M.A. in Near Eastern Archaeology and Semitic Languages.
-While at TEDS, she studied under James Hoffimeier, Kenneth Kitchen, and K. Lawson Younger Jr. Suzanne participated in ABR's excavations at Khirbet el-Maqatir during the 1999 and 2000 seasons, and served as a square supervisor from 2010 through 2016.
-She has also dug at Tel Dor in Israel, in the Great Smoky Mountains with the National Park Service, and interned at the ABR office.
+Searching for X on the ground has been a life-long passion and a driving goal.
+In search for her buried treasures, she attended Bryan College in Dayton, TN and received her B.A. in Bible and Piano Performance, with a minor in Koine Greek.
+She then went on to Trinity Evangelical Divinity School (TEDS) in Deerfield, Illinois and received her M.A. in Near Eastern Archaeology and Semitic Languages.
+Suzanne was a lowly peon in ABR's excavations at Khirbet el-Maqatir during the 1999 and 2000 seasons, fulfilling her parent’s request to try archaeology before paying for a degree.
+With degree in hand, she served as a square supervisor (affectionally known as a slave driver) from 2010 through 2016.
+She has also dug at Tel Dor, Israel, and in the Great Smoky Mountains with the National Park Service.
+She is a member of the Board of Directors for the Near East Archaeological Society and has served as its treasurer since 2011.
+In the off season, Suzanne holds down the home front for her husband serving in the Navy, homeschools their daughter, does local speaking engagements, and tackles home projects that seem to never end.
 She has written articles for children in Bible and Spade, and has spoken to many children and adult Sunday School classes about the importance of archaeology.

 Mr. Michael Luddeni has graciously served the ministry of ABR for over 25 years.
 An avid lover of archaeology and the Bible, Mike served as the Dig photographer at Khirbet el-Maqatir excavations from 1995 to 2016.
 He also served at the ABR excavations at Khirbet Nisya under the direction of ABR founder, Dr. David Livingston.
 Mike also works as the photographer at the excavations at Tall el-Hammam, Jordan.
 Mike has traveled extensively through Europe and the Middle East photographing ancient sites and museum objects and artifacts of the Biblical world.
 He formerly served on the ABR Board of Directors and has archived thousands of pictures for the ABR ministry, volunteering as the photo and graphics editor for ABR's flagship publication, Bible and Spade magazine.